AlirezaMahmoudian/GFS_ML/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Contact

-For any questions or issues, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or issues, please contact amahmoudian1997@sru.ac.ir, mahmoudianalireza76@gmail.com

 ---

-**Note**: Make sure to update the repository URL, email address, and any other placeholders with your actual information before uploading the README file to GitHub.